-Join Martin Guidry for an in-depth discussion in this video Enabling FileStream access, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Enabling FileStream access, part of SQL Server 2012: Designing Database Solutions.

 - Before we can work with FileStream data…we will first need to enable the FileStream functionality…at the instance level.…So I'm going to open up a new Query window…and I'm going to run some code that will check to see…what my current level of FileStream access is.…It's "EXEC" for execute, "sp_configure"…and then "filestream_access_level".…When I run this it shows that…the configured value is 0 and the running value is 0.…

 So that means, currently, FileStream access is disabled.…If I'd like to enable I'll need to set the value equal to 2.…The command to set the value is very similar…to the command we use to check the value.…I'll just add a comma to the end…and the number 2, and then on the next line…I'll need to add the text "RECONFIGURE".…I'll go ahead an run that, and it says,…"Configuration option 'filestream access level'…"changed from 0 to 2."…If we run the command to check it again…we'll see now that the configured value…is 2, but the running value is still 0.…

 We'll need to make some other changes…before that running value will change to 2.…

 - Designing the physical database implementation

 - Planning for partitioning

 - Monitoring server health

 1. Designing a Database Server Infrastructure